 Title: "Porta Largo"

-Sculptor: Walter Dusenbery (right)
+Sculptor: Walter Dusenbery (left)

 Location: South of Strayer-Wood Theatre and Kamerick Art Building